debhik/Gmeet_extension_MiniProject/README.md

 - 	The attandance taking process of this extension is very unique.
 	Here the minimum percentage can be selected in which only students who are present more than the selected percentage during the class will be marked present.
 -       It saves the Attendance log as a HTML file.
--	It allows to take and save notes during the class.
+-	It allows to take and save notes during the class which can be later downloaded or printed by the user as they wish.

 ## Technologies used: